SCOPE OF THIS CHAPTER

 - Any concerns expressed;

-- Any support needs expressed by the carer and how they will be met;
+- Any support needs expressed by the foster carers and how they will be met;

 - Any financial issues.